Work With the OP

 • Serve as liaison between the hundreds of artists the Orchard Project serves to maintain communications between OP staff and artists.

-• Assist the Artistic Director in daily and major communications, communicating with staff, board members, major donors and with board and committee meetings
+• Assist the Artistic Director in daily and major communications, communicating with staff, board members, donors and with board and committee meetings

 • Prepare communications to Board as directed by Artistic Director, President and/or Chairman